solrudev/Ackpine/docs/shizuku.md

 Shizuku
 =======

-`ackpine-shizuku` artifact provides a plugin for Ackpine which, when applied, uses Shizuku to obtain package installer service instead of plain `context.getPackageManager().getPackageInstaller()`, so that Ackpine can manage sessions on behalf of root user or ADB shell even if your app doesn't have such privileges.
-This enables possibility of using such flags as bypassing low target SDK of the installed app on Android 14+, requesting version downgrade, and others.
-Also it can bypass requirement for user's confirmation for fresh installs.
+`ackpine-shizuku` artifact provides plugins for Ackpine which, when applied, use Shizuku to obtain package installer service instead of plain `context.getPackageManager().getPackageInstaller()`, so that Ackpine can manage sessions on behalf of root user or ADB shell even if your app doesn't have such privileges.
+This enables possibility of using such flags as bypassing low target SDK of the installed app on Android 14+, requesting version downgrade, keeping app data when uninstalling and others.
+Also it can bypass requirement for user's confirmation for uninstalls and fresh installs.

 Kotlin examples below use APIs from `ackpine-shizuku-ktx` artifact.